 Author’s note: This series is in collaboration with our technology partners TZA and Rufus Labs.
-Their thought-provoking examples, perspectives, labor strategies, and warehouse software technologies can help you manage through a tough hiring market.
+Their thought-provoking examples, perspectives, labor management strategies, and warehouse technologies can help you manage through a tough hiring market.

 The industry’s worst-kept secret